P/E Ratio

 Deep Analysis

-The current P/E ratio of 24.5x means that investors are paying $24.50 for every $1.00 of American Water Works’ past-year earnings—a standard measure of how expensive a stock is relative to its profit.
+The current P/E (price-to-earnings) ratio of 23.6x means investors are paying $23.60 for every $1 of AWK’s annual earnings – a measure of how expensive the stock is relative to its profit.

 Frequently Asked Questions